-So far, Tina Turner has acheived 29 Top 40 singles in the UK, including the re-release of "The Best" during 2010 which reached No.9 in the UK singles chart.
+So far, Tina Turner has achieved 29 Top 40 singles in the UK, including the re-release of "(Simply) The Best" during 2010 which reached No.9 in the UK singles chart.

 Peaking at No.6 in the UK, this comeback single for Tina Turner was the first track to be lifted from the hugely successful Private Dancer album, which was later released in the spring of 1984.